waku-org/pm/FURPS/core/mix.md

 ## Functionality

-1. Relay nodes can mount mixnet protocol, acting as entry, exit or mixnet nodes.
+1. Relay nodes can mount mixnet protocol, acting as sender, intermediary or exit nodes.
-2. Nodes can discover mixnet relay and exit nodes using available peer discovery mechanisms.
+2. Nodes can discover other nodes that support mix using available peer discovery mechanisms
 3. Client nodes can send light push requests over the mixnet before delivery to a service node.
 4. Client nodes can receive a response to a light push request over the mixnet.